Back to Blog

 1. Dropping Home Prices Create Desperation

 As inventory increases and prices soften, some borrowers see investment deals slipping away.
-Rather than accept lower offers, they falsify income, employment history, or down payment sources to qualify for higher loan amounts.
-Risk alerts for “decreasing home prices” increased 400% year-over-year—a direct correlation between market softness and fraud attempts.
+Rather than accept lower offers, they falsify income, employment history, or down payment sources to qualify for higher mortgage loan amounts.
+This misrepresentation in the mortgage application process, sometimes called fraud for housing, leads to occupancy fraud where borrowers claim they’ll live in investment properties to secure better mortgage rates.
+Risk alerts for “decreasing home prices” increased 400% year-over-year, a direct correlation between market softness and mortgage fraud attempts.

 2. Technology Made Document Forgery Trivial